jcjorel/clonesquad-ec2-pet-autoscaler/README.md

 > In order to deploy this
 demonstration, you **MUST** configure the CloneSquad DevKit once and run the deploy script from within this container: See [instructions](docs/BUILD_RELEASE_DEBUG.md#configuring-the-devkit-to-start-demonstrations)!

-Optional next step is to define also the tag `clonesquad:group-name` with value *'test'* on one or more EC2 targetgroups: CloneSquad will automatically manage the membership of previousy created instances to these targetgroups.
+Optional next step is to define also the tag `clonesquad:group-name` with value `test` on one or more EC2 targetgroups: CloneSquad will automatically manage the membership of previousy created instances to these targetgroups.
 The [demo-loadbalancers](examples/environments/demo-loadbalancers/) demonstration is showing this.

 ## Initial Configuration